Your feedback is vital to us as we continue to increase the quality of our services.

 You are here:

 The Queen Elizabeth Hospital Birmingham (QEHB) has the largest single Critical Care Unit in Europe, with 100 bed spaces.
-To date 75 of these are open.

 Critical Care provides 24/7 treatment to adults, in a separate and self-contained area of the hospital.
 It is dedicated to the management and monitoring of patients with life threatening conditions.
 It provides specialist skills which include medical, nursing and other personnel experienced in the management of these patients.